SDarkra1/FineCFG/README.md

 -A binds reset script, so you can set custom binds across all your classes without them interfering with eachother.

 -Custom weapon scripts, with my preferred crosshairs.

+-Maps for training/warmup

+-VScripts for use in videos, messing around, and testing.